-The “new veg” has been argued to be celery or maybe radicchio, but we think the “new veg” will be more of a mélange, as in the “new salad.”
+In 2018 we said: The “new veg” has been argued to be celery or maybe radicchio, but we think the “new veg” will be more of a mélange, as in the “new salad.”
 Here’s how it works: pick a grain, pick a green, char a veggie in coals like eggplant, beets, or butternut squash, add a seed, add a dressing (something unique like a kaffir feta ranch or fermented kombucha vinaigrette), and voila!
-It’s so good you won’t even miss the kale that is thankfully not on this trends list.
+It’s so good you won’t even miss the kale that is thankfully not on this food/beverage trend list.

-Do a search on Instagram for #overnightoats and you’ll find more than 419,000 posts proof that this food trend has staying power.
+In 2018 we said: On Instagram, a search for #overnightoats reveals 419,000 posts, proof that this food trend has staying power.
 It’s a Pinterest dream.
 Delicious, too, especially when you add any variety of mix-ins and/or toppings like peanut butter, banana, chia seeds, chocolate, blueberries, walnuts, coconut, and the list goes on.

 The update: Without question, overnight oats had already started to see some popularity by 2018, but it didn’t stop.
 In fact, it peaked in February 2023.
 There are now 1.1+ million “#overnightoats” posts on Instagram and Google search traffic continues to rise.
 This screenshot from Google Trends tells the story.

 It appears most of the 2018 emerging food/beverage trends we identified have carried on strong for the last five years, especially where beverages and functional products are concerned.
 Looking ahead to 2024, we anticipate more growth in these areas along with more influence from viral social media trends and popular streaming shows.
 Food/beverage manufacturers and restaurant operators would be wise to study the media to inform product and menu development.